OlafenwaMoses/ImageAI/README.md

 For anyone interested in building AI systems and using them for business, economic,  social and research purposes, it is critical that the person knows the likely positive, negative and unprecedented impacts the use of such technologies will have.
 They must also be aware of approaches and practices recommended by experienced industry experts to ensure every use of AI brings overall benefit to mankind.
-We therefore recommend to everyone that wishes to use ImageAI and other AI tools and resources to read Microsoft's January 2018 publication on AI titled "The Future Computed : Artificial Intelligence and its role in society".
+We therefore recommend to everyone that wishes to use ImageAI and other AI tools and resources to read Microsoft's January 2018 publication on AI titled "The Future Computed : Artificial Intelligence and its role in society."
 Kindly follow the link below to download the publication.

 [https://blogs.microsoft.com/blog/2018/01/17/future-computed-artificial-intelligence-role-society](https://blogs.microsoft.com/blog/2018/01/17/future-computed-artificial-intelligence-role-society/)